In a continuation of our two-part series, our Historian, Elizabeth Jane Timms, looks back at the death of Prince Albert:

 Queen Victoria’s stationery was given thick black edges.
 She wore mourning for the rest of her life, although the deepest of this mourning was reserved for the 1860s; by the 1890s, it had slightly relaxed to include lace trimmings.
 One of Queen Victoria’s deepest black crepe dresses has survived in the Royal Collection.
 Her accounts show that she spent much less on dress at this time, understandably for her widowhood (Kay Staniland, In Royal Fashion, 154).
 She turned her back on colour and jewellery, for Prince Albert had taken the greatest interest in her dress.
 The stance she had adopted for her costume was a firm one, and she never relinquished it.
 The Queen wrote simply: ‘My poor sad face and garb must tell its tale’ (cit., Ibid, 157).

 Princess Alice regularly wrote to her mother for the anniversary of Prince Albert’s death; an engraving of the Prince can be seen in the sitting room of Princess Alix of Hesse – Alice’s surviving youngest daughter – in the Neues Palais, in Darmstadt.
 When Princess Alice died in 1878, she died tragically on the exact anniversary of Prince Albert’s death in 1878, murmuring: ‘From Friday to Saturday – four weeks – May [her youngest daughter, Princess Marie of Hesse, who had recently died of diphtheria] – dear Papa…’ (Alice, Biographical Sketch and Letters, 376).
-Queen Victoria wrote to a beloved granddaughter, Alice’s eldest daughter, Princess Victoria of Hesse the same day underlining the 14th twice for emphasis that Alice had joined both of their ‘dear’ grandfathers, the paternal one of which had died only the year before (Richard Hough, Advice to a Granddaughter, 9).
+Queen Victoria wrote to a beloved granddaughter, Alice’s eldest daughter, Princess Victoria of Hesse the same day underlining the 14th twice for emphasis: ‘Dearest beloved Mama is gone to join dear Grandpapa & your other dear Grandpapa…’ (cit., Richard Hough, Advice to a Granddaughter, 9).

 Queen Victoria took to sleeping with a cast of Prince Albert’s hand close to her bedside.
 Perhaps this is the one in the Royal Collection which is engraved at the cut-off wrist, Prince Albert 14 December 1861, and is a life-size cast of his hand, showing the two rings he was wearing at the time of his death, attributed to the sculptor Mary Thornycroft.